Join the Read‑To‑Cure Challenge 2018!

 From 7 August to 4 September, the Read‑To‑Cure Challenge will encourage kids from home, schools and preschools to improve their literacy skills while raising vital funds to help children in hospital.
 All funds raised will go towards life‑saving medical equipment for sick and injured children in paediatric wards, neonatal units, maternity and emergency departments in Australian hospitals.

-The event will see children complete as many reading lessons as possible from the Reading Eggs and Reading Eggspress programmes, which are designed specifically for children aged two to 13.
+The event will see children complete as many reading lessons as possible from the Reading Eggs and Reading Eggspress programs, which are designed specifically for children aged two to 13.

 and donate directly today!